Lake County Child Custody Lawyer

 - The anticipated division of parental responsibilities

-Child custody modifications may only be made upon a showing of substantial, material and unanticipated change of circumstances.
-It is vital that you seek the advice of a qualified child custody lawyer for assistance with establishing or modifying child custody orders to ensure that the rights of both you and your child are protected.
+Child custody modifications may only be made upon a showing of substantial, material, and unanticipated change of circumstances.
+It is vital that you seek the advice of an experienced child custody lawyer in Lake County for assistance with establishing or modifying child custody orders to ensure that the rights of both you and your child are protected.

 Contact a Respected Lake County Child Custody Attorney Now

 Put my years of experience and extensive family-law knowledge to work for you.
 Following a divorce, it is imperative that you maintain a sense of normalcy and stability for your children.
 The Law Office of Michael E. Golub P.A takes the time to make sure that each client understands their options and has the resources they need to make sound decisions for their family.